Table of Contents

 Try to implement your ideas with these suggestions to give it a good strength test and, maybe, find some improvements.
 There’s no limit to perfection, but it’s impossible without the use of existing stuff.
 Remember that your feedback can make the realm better!

 Daniel Wilson’s work at Freepps.top is not only about testing apps’ features because it’s a way to nowhere.
-That’s why he regularly uses spare time to attend courses and broaden my programming horizons.
+That’s why he regularly uses his spare time to attend courses and broaden my programming horizons.

 If you are interested in knowing more about Clean Architecture in Android, I highly recommend you to subscribe to our newsletter.